SensationalSystems/tektelic-kona-decoder/README.md

 ## Note to ChirpStack (formerly LoraServer) users

 The requirements for ChirpStack are identical to the TTN one except for a slight change to the name of the method called and the orders of parameters Decoder(bytes, port) becomes Decode(port, bytes).
 There is a wrapper function included to handle this so that the same file will work on both platforms.

+To use this decoder in ChirpStack:
+* create a ChirpStack application
+* choose "Device-profiles" from the navigation and create a new profile.
+* Select "Codec" and paste the decoder function into the upper text area.
+* register your devices using the ChirpStack console selecting your new profile.

 ## Contributors
 Many thanks to: